How do you manage your bank account in ways that will enable you to stay on top? What are the tools you need to help you manage your current account?

 Nowadays, you can manage your bank account straight from your mobile phone thanks to the recent advancement in mobile technology.

 Most banks today are making use of mobile technology not only to reach out to their customers but also to make life much easier for them.
 Speak to your bank and ask for their mobile app which you can install on your mobile phone.

 Depending on your mobile phone OS (Operating System), mobile banking applications come in different formats such as Androids, iPhone, Windows, and even Blackberry.
 It is important to make sure that you get the application directly from your bank website so as not to install malicious software that will allow fraudsters to steal your bank details and information.

 With a mobile banking app, you can view your balances, make payments and transfer money.
 It offers the easiest way to manage your finances on the go without any delay.

 As a bank account holder, you can set your own high and low balance limits and your bank will send you a text to let you know when you have reached them.

-For a weekly balance reminder, the account holder can opt to receive a text once a week with your balance details and a list of your last transactions.
+For a weekly balance reminder, the account holder can opt to receive a text once a week with your balance details and a list of your past transactions.
 You just choose the weekday and the time you want to receive it.